Skip to content

 A day at the beach is a must-do.
 I recommend Porthminster Beach.
 With calm seas, white sand and a backdrop of palm trees, what more can you want?

-If you’re feeling adventurous, Porthminster beach is the gateway to the South West Coast path, so you can walk to the neighbouring town of Carbis Bay for another beach day.
+If you’re feeling adventurous, Porthminster is the gateway to the South West Coast path.
+Walk to the neighbouring town of Carbis Bay for another beach day.

 READ MORE: See my guide to what to do in St Ives to get planning!
 You should also check out my post about nearby St Agnes to see more of the north Cornish coast.